nehiljain/JavaAlgos/BST.md

         - put
             - reset the value if it exists
             - create a node with the value if it does not
+        - #Ordered Data Operations
+            - min, max
+            - floor and ceil (Think about the number of cases)
+            - rank (think cases)
         - iterable
         - delete
 - It corresponds Quick Sort partitioning!